- February 15, 2015

 Also known as Ladies Day, ‘the day of indulgence’, Crown Oaks Day is the third day of the Melbourne Cup Carnival and an occasion for ladies to express their own signature style, amid a spectacular racing backdrop.
 Oaks Day is the most highly anticipated event in the world of Melbourne Fashion, headlining trends for the upcoming Spring and Summer seasons.

-The two most distinct styles scattered around the racing grounds, were the conventional and the contemporary.
+The two most distinct styles scattered around the racing grounds were conventional and the contemporary.
 Traditional race-goers favoured their refined looks and delicate laces, floral prints and muted colours.
 Jennifer Hawkins’ was a living reference in her pretty pastel-pink ensemble, reflecting the Crown Oaks Day flower, the pink rose.

 On the other contemporary end of the fashion scale, a more modern, edgy and structured look was very apparent, with many women opting to show their personal style through bright and bold colours, sharp silhouettes and masculine boating hats.
 Samantha Jade illustrated this trend well, donning an all-black maxi dress with a dramatic split and a gothic crown.